Shadow Thief: DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-Carl Sands appears as a low-level threat to Hawkman who utilizes the Shadow Vest that enables him to shift through solid objects.
-Shadow Thief met with Lex Luthor, who offered to upgrade his Shadow Vest free of charge so that it would not only enable him to imitate shadows, but also to control them.
-Shadow Thief accepted as it would come in handy when fighting Hawkman.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52" reboot.
+Carl Sands appears as a low-level enemy of Hawkman who utilizes the Shadow Vest that enables him to shift through solid objects.
+Lex Luthor upgrades Shadow Thief's suit, giving him the ability to control shadows.

-In the "DC All In" initiative, Shadow Thief appears as a member of Scandal Savage's Injustice Society.
+In the series JSA, Shadow Thief appears as a member of Scandal Savage's Injustice Society.

 Carl Hammer

 Carl Hammer, artist Trevor Von Eeden.

 The second Shadow Thief is an African-American man named Carl Hammer.
 He is a crime boss and the brother of Mr. Hammer, with each trying to outdo each other.
 Hammer states that he paid more than one million dollars to have the suit made.
-He used the Shadow Suit to target his brother and ran afoul of Vigilante, who killed Mr. Hammer in self-defense.
-This gave Carl Hammer the opportunity to continue his exploits with his Shadow Suit now that Mr. Hammer is out of the way.
+He used the Shadow Suit to target his brother and encountered Vigilante, who kills Mr. Hammer in self-defense.

 Aviva Metula

 In 2011, The New 52 rebooted the DC universe.
 A female Shadow Thief was introduced.

 In Stargirl's origin story, Shadow Thief was taking hostages to draw out a superhero.
 When Stargirl returned home, she found that Shadow Thief arrived first, killed Courtney's brother, and wounded her mother Barbara.
-Stargirl used this trauma to become a better superhero.
+Stargirl's trauma motivated her to become a better superhero.

 During the Forever Evil storyline, it is revealed that this version of Shadow Thief is a former agent of Mossad named Aviva Metula.
 Metula wears a suit of armor called the Shadow Skin that gives her powers.
 She became Shadow Thief to kill alien invaders, making her a dangerous foe for Hawkman.